altinokdarici/bxn/apps/docs/src/content/docs/reference/cli.md

 The `--watch` flag uses Node.js native `--watch` feature for automatic server restarts when files change.

 **How it works:**
-- When you run `bxn http start --watch`, the CLI automatically re-spawns itself with `node --watch`
+- When you run `bxn start --watch`, the CLI automatically re-spawns itself with `node --watch`
 - Node.js watches all imported modules and restarts the server when they change
 - No additional configuration or patterns needed